Skyshader77/Lacryma-Hydra/chapter32.typ

 "L-Livia, you are truly a prodigy," said Ralens.

+He stood up rapidly, waving his legs and arms as if his body was never injured.
+Paleness slowly disappeared from his body.
+She held his wrist.
+His breathing accelerated, no longer being slow and sickly.
+The warm smile she has always known greeted her anew.
+Majorian made a sigh of relief.

+"It is one less problem to worry about," said Majorian.

-"The situation has deteriorated for us," said Livia.
+Livia released Ralens' wrist.
+"We are still in the eye of the storm.
+The situation has deteriorated for us," said Livia.

 "I-I am the Emperor.
 The men will laid down their arms.
 O-Ordogan will cease this mummer's farce."